Sauce Gardner

-Ahmad "Sauce" Gardner (born August 31, 2000) is an American football cornerback for the New York Jets of the National Football League (NFL).
-He played college football at Cincinnati and was selected fourth overall by the Jets in the 2022 NFL Draft.
+Ahmad "Sauce" Gardner (born August 31, 2000) is an American professional football cornerback for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats and was selected fourth overall by the New York Jets in the 2022 NFL draft.
+Gardner was named the NFL Defensive Rookie of the Year and was the first rookie cornerback since Ronnie Lott in 1981 to be named first-team All-Pro.

-Early years
+Early life

 Gardner was born on August 31, 2000, in Detroit, Michigan.
 He attended Martin Luther King Jr. Senior High School, where he played wide receiver and cornerback on their football team.
 In the Division 2 State Championship, Gardner caught four passes for 126 yards and two touchdowns.
-After the season, Gardner was named an All-State selection at defensive back by the Associated Press.
-A three-star recruit, he committed to play college football at the University of Cincinnati.
+After the season, Gardner was named an All-State selection at cornerback by the Associated Press.
+A three-star cornerback recruit, Gardner committed to play college football at Cincinnati over offers from Akron, Alabama A&M, Ball State, Bowling Green, Central Michigan, Colorado State, Indiana, Iowa State, Kentucky, Northern Illinois, Syracuse, Toledo, Western Michigan, and Youngstown State.

 College career

 In 2019, his true freshman season, Gardner played in 11 games.
 He had 31 tackles and three interceptions, two of which he returned for touchdowns.
 He also tallied 11 passes defended and eight pass breakups.
 After the season, Gardner was the only true freshman named to the American Athletic Conference first-team.
 As a sophomore in 2020, Gardner began the season atop the depth chart as a starter.
 As a junior, Gardner was voted to the 2021 College Football All-America Team and named the AAC Defensive Player of the Year en route to helping Cincinnati become the first Group of Five team to reach the College Football Playoff.
-He declared for the 2022 NFL Draft following the season.
+He declared for the 2022 NFL draft following the season.